 - Assisting Reprieve and their clients, who are victims of drone-strikes, at the International Criminal Court in The Hague.

-- An appeal brought by a journalist from OpenDemocracy to the Information Tribunal for information relating to the Freedom of Information Clearing House run by the Cabinet Office.
+- The successful appeal brought by a journalist from OpenDemocracy to the Information Tribunal for information relating to the Freedom of Information Clearing House run by the Cabinet Office.

 - A judicial review challenge, currently pending before the Supreme Court, brought by a Chagossian woman in Seychelles on behalf of her community in relation to their rights following their forced removal from the Chagos Islands.